 1974 - PRINCESS CAMILLA (17th) - Martin Blackshaw (28-1)

-1975 - RAG TRADE (10th) - John Francome (18-1) - What a difference a year makes - whilst horses have won a National first time and then hated it second time round (Anglo, Last Suspect, Miinnehoma, Bindaree) it is rare for it to be the other way round.
-In 1975 Rag Trade gave the impression that he absolutely hated the place, sulking in rear throughout and making sloppy mistakes to finish a very distant last of ten behind L'Escargot & Red Rum - who would have though he would turn the tables so emphatically on Rummy a year later.
+1975 - RAG TRADE (10th) - John Francome (18-1) - What a difference a year makes - while horses have won a National first time and then hated it second time round (Anglo, Last Suspect, Miinnehoma, Bindaree) it is rare for it to be the other way round.
+In 1975 Rag Trade gave the impression that he absolutely hated the place, sulking in rear throughout and making sloppy mistakes to finish a very distant last of ten behind L'Escargot & Red Rum .
+Who would have though he would turn the tables so emphatically on Rummy a year later.

 1976 - INDIAN DIVA (16th) - Mr Nicky Henderson (100-1)